fermartinezm/Openstack-Rocky-CentOS7/README.md

 - Heat
 - Celiometer

-Besides the modules Openstack also needs some services.
+Besides the modules, Openstack also needs some services.
 The services installed are:
 - Chrony
 - MariaDB
 - RabbitMQ